Message from the Chair

 The 2019-2024 NASPA Strategic Plan provides exciting opportunities for NASPA’s constituent groups to be involved in developing tactics to help actualize the plan’s goals.
 Organized around four broad categories -- Advocacy for Student Success, Equity, Inclusion, and Social Justice, Research and Scholarship, and Professional Development and Engagement -- the Strategic Plan holds much promise to inspire fulfillment of the promise of higher education for all students.
 The Public Policy Division is eager to support the plan through numerous initiatives, including but certainly not limited to annual conference sessions, blog posts, in-person and virtual town halls, podcasts, and social media engagement.
 In addition, we recognize and embrace potential synergies in the public policy space with other NASPA entities and events, including the Research & Policy Institute, Civic Engagement Initiatives, National Student Affairs Day of Action, NASPA Hill Days, and the work of various Constituent Groups.

-Dr. Brent A. Marsh, Vice President for Student Affairs, Rogers State University
+Dr. Brent A. Marsh, Assistant Vice Chancellor for Student Affairs and Dean of Students, University of Mississippi

 One of the best resources available to you is the wide range of professional development opportunities.
 This list contains both our “Hosted Events,” workshops and webinars that we plan and manage, and some “Related Events,” hosted by the NASPA Central Office or other NASPA Constituent Groups.
 To see a full listing of NASPA events, please see the Events page.